centipeda/zynq-benchmark/RunningBenchmarks.md

     * Comment out the line with `TIME_FUNC=  -DTIMES`
     * Uncomment the line with `TIME_FUNC=  -DTIME`
     * Add the necessary compiler flags after `GCCOPTIM=` (listed above, in our case)
+3. Follow the procedure given [here](https://stackoverflow.com/a/9948577).
+    * In a sentence, comment out definitions of time() and malloc() in some of the dhrystone files and replace them with the system's.
-3. Compile the benchmark with `make`.
+4. Compile the benchmark with `make`.
-4. Run the benchmark by running either `gcc_dry2` or `gcc_dry2reg`.
+5. Run the benchmark by running either `gcc_dry2` or `gcc_dry2reg`.
 The former program will not use registers, while the latter will.

 These results were obtained with the scripts in [benchmark_scripts/dhrystone](./benchmark_scripts/dhrystone). \
 10-run sample results, gcc_dry2reg: